-For high gene expression, the standard deviation of the response is approximately proportional to the mean response, so that the CV is approximately constant. • For low levels of expression, the CV is much higher.
+• For high-level measurements, the standard deviation of the response is approximately proportional to the mean response, so that the CV is approximately constant.

+For low level measurements, the CV is much higher.

-Expression is commonly analyzed on the log scale, so that for high levels the SD is approximately constant, but for low levels of expression it rises.
-Comparisons of expression are usually expressed as n-fold, corresponding to the ratio of responses, of which the logarithm would be well behaved, but only if both genes are highly expressed.
+Analysis is commonly analyzed on the log scale, so that for high levels the SD is approximately constant, but for low levels of expression it rises. • Comparisons are usually expressed as n-fold, corresponding to the ratio of responses, of which the logarithm would be well behaved, but only if both genes are highly expressed.